dannybauman/30-day-map-challenge-2025/docs/maps/01-points/gemini/README.md

 - 📉 Sandbox restrictions similar to Claude

 ### Technical Notes
-- Gemini chat model is excellent for ideation
+- Gemini chat model is good for ideation
 - But Gemini Artifacts has similar sandbox limitations as Claude
 - External API calls problematic
 - Would need embedded data approach